antoninaua/furni-landing-page/README.md

 Contributions are welcome!
 If you have any suggestions, bug reports, or improvements, please feel free to submit a pull request or open an issue.

+## License

+This project is released without any license.
+You are free to use, modify, and distribute the code as you see fit.